sethkor/connect-backup/README.md

 This might make restoration to another instance seem pointless, most contact flows incorporate at least one of these.
 The limitation here is that the ARN contains things like the source AWS account, instance id and resource id.
 These all need to be manipulated before restoration is possible.
 I am working on a solution for this at this moment.
 It also means the type of resources that are reference must be able to be restored to a different instance too.

 Some resources, in particular wav files can never be backed up, AWS Connect does not support this.
 Nor is there an API command available to create a new announcement with a WAV file, this can only be done from the AWS console.
 Before restoring any call flow with a WAV file consider <strong>YOU MUST</strong> manually crate the announcements with the WAV via the AWS console.

+## Dynamic IDs
+Any dynamic id usage will require the logic you implement to generate the dynamic id to handle the account the id is in and the id resource id.
+This tool can not assist with this, you should implement your dynamic logic so that it is abstract enough to handle this.

 ## Renaming all the contact flows
 AWS Connect won't let you delete any contact flows.
 Ever.
 Also every new instance you create comes with a bunch of example